Yagisan/The-Bustling-Valley/README.md

 # Quick Links

 - [Patreon](https://patreon.com/yagisan) contains update posts and provides a way of showing support for the project.
-- [Ko-fi](https://ko-fi.com/yagisan) contains update posts and provides a way of showing support for the project.
 - [Downloads](https://github.com/Yagisan/The-Bustling-Valley/releases) for the most recent releases.
 - [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) for the tool to install this modlist.
 - [Issues](https://github.com/Yagisan/The-Bustling-Valley/issues) for technical support with this mod list.